 - Education Community: We are partnering with The Teachers College to bring an exciting residential experience for those exploring education as a career.
 Your experience on one of our Education floors will enhance classroom learning and connect you to other Education majors.
-This community is available in both the Towers and Morse Complex.
+This community is available for freshmen in Towers and upperclass students in Morse.
 Get more information about how the ERLC can benefit you here!

-- Scholar Community: An academically-focused floor with a connection to the Honors program.
+- Scholar Community: This academically-focused floor with a connection to the Honors program, is for freshmen only.
 You do not need to be a member of the Honors program; only the desire to be successful academically is required!
-Live in the Scholar Community for an enriching experience focused on service and academic engagement.
+Live in the Scholar Community for an enriching experience focused on scholarship, service, and leadership.
 Get more information about the exciting things happening on the Scholars Floor here!

 - Global Living Community: Residents living on a Global Residential Learning Community have the opportunity for increased and intentional interactions with residents from various cultures.
 Residents will be able to expand their views of the world, while learning more about their own cultures.
 Residential Life will work in collaboration with the Office of International Education and the Office of Multicultural Affairs to create meaningful interactions and experiences for residents.
 Get more information on why living on our Global Living Community is so amazing here!

-- Business Community: New for the 2015-2016 academic year, we are partnering with the School of Business to bring this dynamic community for anyone interested in a career in Business.
-You do not need to be a business major to live on this floor.
+- Business Community: In collaboration with the School of Business we have created a dynamic freshmen community for those exploring a career in any realm of business.
+Share in experiences that grow your knowledge of corporate transactions and processes while involving you in the local business community.
 Get more information about how living on the Business Community can help you in any realm of business here!

-If you are interested in being a part of our Residential Learning Communities you can mark that on your Housing Contract or contact the Department of Residential Life 620.341.5264 or firstname.lastname@example.org.
+If you are interested in being a part of our Residential Learning Communities, make the appropriate RLC selection when filling out your on-line, housing contract or contact the Department of Residential Life 620.341.5264 or email@example.com.